 Harlequins fightback gives them hope after Montpellier onslaught

-Paris (AFP) – Montpellier will be kicking themselves despite beating English champions Harlequins 40-26 in their Champions Cup last 16 first leg clash on Sunday as they at one point led 34-0.
+Paris (AFP) – Montpellier will be kicking themselves despite beating Harlequins 40-26 in their Champions Cup last 16 first leg clash on Sunday as they at one point led 34-0.

-The French league leaders dominated the first 50 minutes with two former Premiership stars ex-Saracens prop Timi Lamositele and backrow forward Zach Mercer, once of Bath, among the try-scorers -- the latter grabbing a brace.
+In the last game of weekend's round of matches, Leicester finished with 14 men in Clermont, but still scored five tries and won 29-10.
+It was the sixth of the weekend's eight matches won by the away team.

-After looking set to take an overwhelming advantage to England for the second leg they allowed Harlequins hope.
+In Montpellier, the French league leaders dominated the English champions for the first 45 minutes with ex-Saracens prop Timi Lamositele and backrow forward Zach Mercer among the try-scorers.

-Driven on by England fly-half Marcus Smith, Quins ran in four tries in the final half hour.
+Driven on by England fly-half Marcus Smith, Quins responded with four tries in the final half hour.

-Back row forward George Hammond set the ball rolling touching down a Smith kick, before South African Andre Esterhuizen, and his centre partner England international Joe Marchant touched down.
+Back row forward George Hammond touched down a Smith kick, before South African Andre Esterhuizen, and his English centre partner Joe Marchant touched down.

-Full-back Louis Lynagh -- son of former Wallaby legend Michael -- rounded off their try spree running 80 metres with an interception two minutes from time.
+Full-back Louis Lynagh -- son of former Wallaby legend Michael -- rounded off the try spree running 80 metres with an interception two minutes from time.

-"It wasn't perfect, but winning with forty points against the English champion is good," said Mercer.
+"It wasn't perfect, but winning with forty points against the English champion is good," said Mercer who scored twice.
 "But for next week, it's 0-0."

-Philippe Saint-Andre's side still hold a 14 point lead as they go in search of only a second last eight appearance and a quarter-final against either last season's finalists La Rochelle or Bordeaux-Begles.
+Philippe Saint-Andre's side hold a 14-point lead as they go in search of only a second last-eight appearance and a quarter-final against either last season's finalists La Rochelle or Bordeaux-Begles.

 "I see the glass as half full," said Saint Andre.

-But Harlequins, given their recent habit of comebacks, can also dream of winning a knockout encounter for the first time in this competition.
+But Harlequins, given their habit of comebacks, can dream of winning a knockout encounter for the first time in this competition.

 "I'm trying to be optimistic, but we are only half-way and there is absolutely a belief that we can pull a rabbit out of the hat next week," said Quins coach Tabai Matson.